morfredus/Universal_Test_Bench/docs/SENSOR_GUIDE.md

 ### 1. Temperature & Humidity (DHT11)
 * **Pin:** Connect Signal to **GPIO 16**.
-* **Usage:** Values appear at the bottom of the TFT screen and in the "Env" section of the Web Interface.
+* **Usage:** Values appear at the bottom of the TFT screen and in the "Env" section of the Web Interface (UTF-8 accents supported).

 ### 2. Buzzer (Active or Passive)
 * **Pin:** Connect Signal (I/O) to **GPIO 17**.